-Here’s how to make cauliflower mashed potatoes for someone who super loves mashed potatoes.
+Here’s my secret to making Vegan Cauliflower Mashed Potatoes for someone who super loves mashed potatoes.

-How to Make Cauliflower Mashed Potatoes with a Toddler
+How to Make Cauliflower Mashed Potatoes that Taste Good

-- 1/4 cup vegan margarine or olive oil
+- 1/4 cup vegan butter – or olive oil

-- 1 16 ounce bag frozen cauliflower (cooked according to package directions), or 4 cups fresh florets (steamed)
+- 1 12 ounce bag of frozen cauliflower – cooked according to package directions

 - 1 teaspoon garlic powder

 - 1/4 cup soy or oat milk – plus more, as needed

 - salt and black pepper – to taste